shravyasrivas/Experiment-8/README.md

 Step 2: Define a 3×3 matrix using list of lists.

-Step 3: Use outer loop to traverse rows.
+Step 3: Use outer loop to traverse rows.(i)

-Step 4: Use inner loop to traverse columns.
+Step 4: Use inner loop to traverse columns.(j)

 Step 5: Print each element of the matrix.